UKHomeOffice/engineering-guidance-and-standards/docs/standards/testing.md

 An example is through making sure pipelines fail when tests fail, and you're able to see more information about why.

+A test failing due to a regression often exposes an engineer to functionality they are not familiar with.
+The information logged along with the test implementation should provide enough context that they can understand what is being tested and what has gone wrong, and be able to reason about how they can resolve it.
 ### You MUST think about the edge cases

 Testing for all eventualities helps to write code that can handle errors in a better way.
 This should include things like testing for illegal arguements, or no arguements to be passed.